- Villagers improve their access to and quality of education

 - Villages have increased opportunities for adult literacy

-Many of our older schools are made of mud bricks and need extensive annual maintenance to protect against Mali’s harsh rainy season.
-In the past five years, the Alliance has constructed 18 new concrete classrooms, which last longer than mud brick structures.
-The Alliance has a 5 year plan for school construction with the goal that villages can become eligible to have their education programs sustained by the government of Mali.
+More than 65 classrooms have been constructed since 1994.
+Many of our older schools are made of mud bricks.
+Because of Mali’s harsh rainy season, the mud bricks deteriorate over time.
+In the past five years, the Alliance has constructed over 20 new concrete classrooms, which last longer than mud brick structures.
+The Alliance has a 5 year plan for construction so each school will have adequate cement classrooms.
+With this goal, villages can become eligible to have their education programs sustained by the government of Mali.

 The Alliance knows that children learn best when teachers are trained and supported.
-We partner with Mali’s Ministry of Education to routinely evaluate and coach all teachers in our 11 village schools. $75 covers the cost for a trained professional to conduct quarterly evaluations and complete written reports on teacher performance.
+When the Education Program started in 1992, one of the first initiatives was to train 28 teachers in their local language of Bambara.
+For 25 years, the Alliance has continued to develop quality teachers.
+Investing in our teachers ensures success and reduces turnover.
+We partner with Mali’s Ministry of Education to routinely evaluate and coach all teachers in our 12 village schools. $75 covers the cost for a trained professional to conduct quarterly evaluations and complete written reports on teacher performance.
 A successful teacher equals a successful student!

 In 2011, the Alliance partnered with CAP- Centers of Educational Support (Centres d’Animation Pédagogique) from the Ministry of Education.
 CAP Supervisors are Malian education experts who evaluate teacher performance and then make recommendations for further training.
 The Alliance then offers training sessions based on the greatest need.
 We have offered French/Bamanankan training and Reading/Writing training.